 I was falling in love with this God Man, the One who never faltered, never disappointed and was always faithful.

-I was deader than He was and needed His holy breath to fill my heart.
+I was deader than He was and needed His Holy Spirit to fill my heart.

-Then, like the dawn of a new day, I saw Him rise from the tomb and watched as He defeated death, shame and sin - my sin and your sin - through His resurrection.
+Then, like the dawn of a new day, I saw Him rise from the tomb and defeat death, shame and sin - my sin and your sin - through His resurrection.

 Glory, I wanted to be on His team.